Friday-seminar/.github/profile/README.md

 Motivated by mirror symmetry for the moduli space of Higgs bundles, we discuss the construction of Lagrangian subvarieties that arise from [symplectic representations](https://en.wikipedia.org/wiki/Symplectic_representation).
 In particular, for the standard representation of the symplectic group, we show that this corresponds to a particular irreducible component of the nilpotent cone of the Hitchin system using an auxiliary (spinor) moduli space and Morse theory techniques.

 ### TBA -- Sergey Galkin -- toric Kähler manifolds versus dually flat Hessian statistical manifolds, after Sasaki, Dombrowski, Cheng-Yau, Delzant, Guillemin, Abreu, Molitor.

+### May 24 -- **John Alexander Cruz Morales** -- Revisiting mirror maps: model theory, arithmetic and geometry.

+In this talk I will discuss some speculative ideas (work in progress) about the study of mirror maps for Calabi-Yau hypersurfaces from the perspective of model theory (a branch of mathematical logic).
+I will propose that some of the arithmetic and geometric properties of those mirror maps can be understood from purely model theoretic concepts like categoricity.
+The case of elliptic curves will be discussed in detail since it is the motivation of my proposal.
+No knowledge of model theory will be assumed so I will introduce the notions needed for the talk.

+### May 17 -- TBA

 ### May 10 -- [**Rafael Ruggiero**](http://www.mat.puc-rio.br/docente/rafael-o.-ruggiero) -- Introdução à teoria da informação. [ Introduction to Information Theory ]